 - Wash your hands for at least 20 seconds.

 - Rub your hands together to make the soap bubbly and foamy.

 - Spread the soap all around your hands up to your wrists.

 - Gently scrub, scrub, scrub!
 Get in between your fingers, under your nails, and along your fingertips.

 To make sure you wash your hands long enough, you can count aloud or in your head.
 Another great method is to sing Happy Birthday twice!

 After washing your hands or using sanitizer

 Lotion or petroleum jelly can keep your skin soft and protected.
-Right after you wash and dry your hands, it’s the perfect time to rub some lotion onto your skin.
+After you wash and dry your hands, it’s the perfect time to rub some lotion onto your skin.

 When the healthy oils on your skin are washed away, your skin can get itchy and uncomfortable.
 Sometimes, the skin might even crack from being too dry.
 Plus, if your skin is cracked, germs can sneak into the skin more easily and cause an infection.